 Any electric transmission line above a certain voltage size (69,000 volts, also referred to as 69 kilovolts or 69 kV) that is located outside of a city must have a franchise from the Iowa Utilities Board before it can be built.
 The process the Board uses to consider whether to issue a franchise for a proposed line can be described as follows:

-If the proposed line will cross one mile or more of privately-owned land, then the first step in the process is an informational meeting in each affected county.
+If the proposed line will cross one mile or more of privately-owned land, the first step in the process is an informational meeting in each affected county.
 At these meetings the project, the franchise process, and the legal rights of landowners will be explained.
 Once informational meetings are scheduled, these meetings are added to the Board’s hearing and meeting calendar.

 - The company that proposes to build the line must give notice to all persons with an ownership interest in land that might be affected by the line.

 - The meeting will be held in a public location that is accessible to all.
 When multiple meetings are being held, they are usually scheduled to provide the public with a choice of times.

-- A representative of the Board will attend the meeting and present a summary of the legal rights of the landowners who may be affected by the line. [see Informational Meeting Handout]
+- A representative of the Board will preside over the meeting and present a summary of the legal rights of the landowners who may be affected by the line.

 - A company representative will explain the proposed project.

 - By law, the company cannot begin negotiating with landowners for right-of-way (easements) for the proposed line until after this meeting.